cakevm/huff-neo-web-editor/README.md

 This editor uses the [`huff-neo-js`](https://www.npmjs.com/package/huff-neo-js) npm package, which provides the WASM-compiled version of the huff-neo compiler for browser environments.

+### A demo can be found here: https://cakevm.github.io/huff-neo-web-editor/

 ## Status

-Currently, this serves as showcase for the huff-neo compiler and its features.
+Currently, this serves as showcase for the WASM version of the huff-neo compiler and its features.
 The editor is in early development and may not be fully functional yet.
 Contributions are welcome to help improve the editor and add more features.

 ## Features